How web developers can upgrade legacy IVRs into conversational bots?

 Voicegain provides web-developers 3 flexible options to upgrade their legacy IVR:

-Keep the VoiceXML application as is, but replace only the ASR with our DNN based speech recognizer.
+Keep the VoiceXML application as is, but replace only the ASR with our DNN based MRCP ASR.

 Retain the design of your IVR application, but rewrite the logic in a programming language of your choice while using Voicegain APIs to replace both the VoiceXML platform and the ASR